ku-fpg/mandelbrot-examples/traditional/mandelbrot-examples-transformation.md

 There are some restrictions on the type of `abs` discussed [here](https://github.com/ku-fpg/mandelbrot-examples/wiki/Notes-on-Types-in-Accelerate).
 Given above is the simplified version of the type of `abs`.

+AJG: This is okay because we consider `rep` to be an atom in the algebra.
+We must never unfold `rep`, obviously.

 There is also `unlift`, which comes from the Accelerate library.
 This is a limited, but "safe" version of `rep` (it can occur in the generated code without causing a problem).